brefphp/symfony-messenger/README.md

 The [S3](https://aws.amazon.com/s3/) integration is only a Consumer.
 That means that we will not be able to publish Symfony Messenger messages on S3 but we can get notified when a file is uploaded/changed.

-Since the S3 consumer is not connected to any transport we will use `no_transport: true` to avoid getting a "Missing transport exception" thrown when building the container.

 ```yaml
 # config/packages/messenger.yaml